CodingThrust/AMAT5315-2025Fall-Homeworks/hw4/README.md

 4. **(Extra points: Eigen-decomposition)** Solve the following problem:

-    Consider a dual species spring chain, the mass is 1 on even sites and 2 on odd sites, stiffness constant is $C = 1$.
+    Consider a dual species spring chain, with the number of sites as large as possible.
+The mass is 1 on even sites and 2 on odd sites, and stiffness constant is $C = 1$.
 The boundary condition is periodic.
     - Show the density of states at different energy with binned bar plot.
 The $x$-axis is the energy, the $y$-axis is the population.
     - Compare with the result of the single species spring chain.